 The princess had a maid and companion named Nancy.
 She was the same age as her.
 She had just her age, for it could not be seen whether she was beautiful or not.
 She was so poor and, worse, her family was in such misery that she gave them all the ecus she touched in order to provide for their needs.
 Nancy was impressed by the princess’ elegance.
 Every time the princess had to put away her beautiful dresses, Nancy would put them on her and look at herself in the mirror, then fold them delicately while dreaming with her eyes open.

-The following day, with a decided step, she went to the princess’s suite since the latter was at the party that lasted for days, took the dress that went with the scarf with the blue, red and gray colours, lifted her dress that reaches her knees, so much had she grown up, hid it underneath and returned to her room while thinking, “It’s a winter dress.
-By the next season, she will not remember it anymore considering all the dresses that she receives from her suitors in addition to the dresses she makes herself”.
+The following day, with a decided step, she went to the princess’s suite since the latter was at the party that lasted for days, took the dress that went with the scarf with the blue, red and gray colours, lifted her petticoat that reaches her knees, so much had she grown up, hid it underneath and returned to her room while thinking, “It’s a winter outfit.
+By the next season, she will not remember it”.
 The envy has no limit.
 Nancy went back and opened a closet that the princess rarely used.
 Her eyes were dazzled by the sparkle of precious stones adorning an embroidered dress.
 Wonderful!
-But what Nancy did not know was that the princess was finally going to get married and had brought this wedding dress from Persia.
-She said to herself: “Given the number of expensive dresses she has, she will not even notice it.”
+But what Nancy did not know was that the daughter of the king was finally going to get married and had brought this wedding dress from Persia.
+She said to herself: “Given the number of expensive garments she has, she will not even notice it.”
 And from a scarf to a simple brooch, to a dress among many, to jewelry, to many other dresses and all the finery that went with it.
 Nancy could not stop taking what was not hers and, at each theft, there were justifications to answer her conscience.

 Months had passed, and the day before her wedding, Abigail asked Nancy to bring her the neatly tucked dress from the closet which she rarely used!
 No dress!
 Furious, Abigail sent her guards to search everywhere and bring back the thief, tied up.
 Nancy was scared.
 She finally realized the seriousness of her behavior.
 She became pale and confessed everything.
 The princess, red with anger, said firmly: “Do not believe I’m fooled.
 I saw that my belongings were missing.
 And considering my clemency and my generosity, I said to myself: it’s only a scarf, it’s only a brooch, it’s just a golden jewel, it’s just a dress, two dresses, but you put your hand on my wedding dress!
 The best day of my life!
 You only deserve the guillotine!
 Tomorrow morning, my wedding day, bring me her head!
 She finished her remarks as she turned to her guards.
 The next day the executioner complied shouting in her ear: “Once a Thief, Always a Thief!”
 And SLASH !!!
 The blade of the guillotine fell stiffly on Nancy’s neck.
 She jumped up from the princess’s bed with her face dripping with sweat and her heart throbbing with fright.
 Then she came to her sense and said to herself: “I will not take anything, even if it is only a tiny thing which I judge to be unimportant.
 Once a Thief, Always a Thief.”